danipetra/Pint-Toss/README.txt.txt

 COMPLETE:
 30 / 04
-Refactoring
+Fire basic particles
+Basic lighting (only on game scene), change settings on build Refactoring
 Fireball gameplay: by scoring points your energy bar gets filled, once full your ball is on fire and all points are doubled for a certain amount of time (indicated by the same bar emptying) or until you miss a point. perfect throw bonus (base it on slider value .38 < .45)